0x4D0x00/digitalsingularity/CONTRIBUTING.md

 ## Code of Conduct

 This project follows a code of conduct to ensure a welcoming environment for all contributors.
+Please read the full [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.
 By participating, you agree to:

 - Be respectful and inclusive
 - Focus on constructive feedback